Foods & Nutrition (FN)

 Grading Mode: Standard Letter, Pass/No Pass

 Study and review of current issues in the field of food, nutrition, food science, and dietetics, including a variety of topics, such as general nutrition, food research and technology, cook/chill, and nutrition related to health and disease, wellness, the life cycle, and fraud.
-May be taken for grades or on a pass-no pass basis.
+Graded or Pass/No Pass option.

 Catalog Program Pages Referencing FN A199